hyosubkim/NESC_3505_textbook/intro.md

 # Acknowledgments

-First, I owe a great debt of gratitude to Aaron J. Newman of Dalhousie University for sharing his excellent open-source textbook, [Data Science for Psychology and Neuroscience - in Python](https://neuraldatascience.io/intro.html).
+First, I owe a great debt of gratitude to [Aaron J. Newman](https://aaronjnewman.com/) of Dalhousie University for sharing his excellent open-source textbook, [Data Science for Psychology and Neuroscience - in Python](https://neuraldatascience.io/intro.html).
 I have edited, remixed, and added to the original book so that it would best suit undergraduate Kinesiology students at The University of British Columbia.
-Some notable changes include substituting the chapters on EEG and MRI data with one on Signal Processing, as well as the addition of a section on writing functions.
+Some notable changes include substituting the chapters on EEG and MRI data with one on signal processing, as well as the addition of a section on writing functions.

 There are others whose work I have also adopted (and adapted) and to whom I am very grateful:
-- [Meghan Allen] of UBC for the section on writing functions
+- [Meghan Allen](https://www.cs.ubc.ca/people/meghan-allen) of UBC for the section on writing functions
-- [Paul Gribble] of Western University for his chapter on signal processing
+- [Paul Gribble](https://gribblelab.org/) of Western University for his [chapter on signal processing](https://gribblelab.org/teaching/scicomp2014/09_Signals_sampling_filtering.html)
-- Todd Gureckis and Brendan Lake for sharing materials from their [NYU course on Cognition and Perception](https://cims.nyu.edu/~brenden/courses/labincp/intro.html)
+- [Todd Gureckis](https://as.nyu.edu/faculty/todd-gureckis.html) and [Brendan Lake](https://cims.nyu.edu/~brenden/) for sharing materials from their [NYU course on Cognition and Perception](https://cims.nyu.edu/~brenden/courses/labincp/intro.html)
 - [Jessica Hamrick](http://www.jesshamrick.com/) for the Jupyter-based teaching materials
-- [Software Carpentry](http://swcarpentry.github.io/python-novice-gapminder/) for all of their great tutorials
+- [Software Carpentry](https://software-carpentry.org/) for all of their great tutorials

 ## License for this book